n8n-io/n8n-docs/docs/integrations/nodes/n8n-nodes-base.strapi.md

 [Strapi](https://www.strapi.io/) is an open-source Headless CMS that gives developers the freedom to choose their tools and frameworks while also allowing editors to easily manage and distribute their content.

-!!! note "🔑 Credentials"
+!!! note "Credentials"
     You can find authentication information for this node [here](/integrations/credentials/strapi/).

-!!! warning " Strapi Version 4"
+!!! warning "Strapi Version 4"
     The Strapi node node was built for Strapi version 3.
 Some of its operations will not work with Strapi version 4.